PCIe Support on Tachyon

 Hardware Setup

-- Insert the FPC cable with the pin contacts facing away from the clip
+✅ Make sure the pin contacts are facing away from the clip (typically down toward the PCB).

-- Power on the Tachyon, the NVMe base Power LED should come on shortly after Tachyon is powered on
+Once connected and secured, your PCIe device should sit flush and aligned.
+Now you're ready to boot!
+Power on the Tachyon, the NVMe base Power LED should come on shortly after Tachyon is powered on.

 Software setup